wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 \end{array}
 $$

 In OpenGL, the conversion from NDC space to raster space is called the viewport transform.
-What we call the canvas in this lesson is generally called in CG the **viewport**.
-The viewport though means different things to different people.
+What we call the canvas in this lesson is generally called the **viewport** in CG.
+Though the viewport means different things to different people.
 To some, it designates the "normalized window" of the NDC space.
-To others, it designates the window in pixels on the screen, in which the final image is displayed.
+To others, it designates the window of pixels on the screen, in which the final image is displayed.

 Done!
-You have converted a point P defined in world space into a visible point in the image, which pixel coordinates you have computed using a series of operations converting this point from world space to camera space, camera space to screen space, screen space to NDC space and finally, NDC space to raster space.
+You have converted a point P defined in world space into a visible point in the image, whose pixel coordinates you have computed using a series of conversion operations:
+1. World space to camera space
+2. Camera space to screen space
+3. Screen space to NDC space
+4. NDC space to raster space

 ## Summary

-Because this process is so fundamental we will summarize everything we've learned in this chapter.
+Because this process is so fundamental, we will summarize everything that we've learned in this chapter:

 - Points in a 3D scene are defined with respect to the world coordinate system.
 - A 4x4 matrix can be seen as a "local" coordinate system.
-- We learned how to convert points from world to any local coordinate system.
-If we know the local-to-world matrix, we can multiply the world coordinate of the point by the inverse of the local-to-world matrix (the world-to-local matrix).
+- We learned how to convert points from the world coordinate system to any local coordinate system.
+  - If we know the local-to-world matrix, we can multiply the world coordinate of the point by the inverse of the local-to-world matrix (the world-to-local matrix).
 - We also use 4x4 matrices to transform cameras.
 Therefore, we can also convert points from world space to camera space.
-- Computing the coordinates of a point from camera space onto the canvas, can be done using perspective projection.
-It requires a simple division of the point's x- and y-coordinate by the point's z-coordinate.
+- Computing the coordinates of a point from camera space onto the canvas can be done using perspective projection.
+This process requires a simple division of the point's x- and y-coordinate by the point's z-coordinate.
 Before projecting the point onto the canvas, we need to convert the point from world space to camera space.
-The resulting projected point is defined in image space and is a 2D point (the z-coordinate can be discarded).
+The resulting projected point is a 2D point defined in image space (the z-coordinate can be discarded).
-- We then convert the 2D point in image space to NDC space.
+- We then convert the 2D point in image space to Normalized Device Coordinate (NDC) space.
 In NDC space, the coordinates of the point are remapped to the range [0,1].
 - Finally, we convert the 2D point in NDC space to raster space.
-For doing so we just need to multiply the points NDC x and y coordinates by the image width and height in pixels.
-Pixel coordinates are integers rather than real numbers, thus they need to be rounded off to the smallest following integer when converted from NDC space to raster space.
-Because in raster space, the y-axis is located in the upper-left corner of the image and is pointing down while the NDC coordinate system is located in the lower-left corner of the image with its y-axis pointing up, the y-coordinates needs to be inverted in the process.
+To do this, we just need to multiply the NDC point's x and y coordinates with the image width and height (in pixels).
+Pixel coordinates are integers rather than real numbers, thus they need to be rounded off to the smallest following integer when converting from NDC space to raster space.
+In the NDC coordinate system, the y-axis is located in the lower-left corner of the image and is pointing up.
+In raster space, the y-axis is located in the upper-left corner of the image and is pointing down.
+Therefore, when converting from NDC space to raster space, the y-coordinates needs to be inverted.

 |-table{Space,Description}
 |-row